ni/nipcbatt/README.rst

 - Initialize:

-   Used to initialize a DAQmx using either physical or global virtual channels provided to perform the respective task.
+   Used to initialize a measurement instance (for DAQmx use either physical or global virtual channels to perform the respective task).

-   This is done by calling the intialize() method on the class instance.
+   This is done by calling the initialize() method on the class instance.

-Example code to initialize an instance of DRVG to generate a DC Voltage:
+Example code to initialize an instance of DC RMS voltage measurement:

 .. code-block:: python

-  >>> from nipcbatt import daq
+  >>> from nipcbatt import dmm
-  >>> drvg = daq.DcVoltageGeneration()
+  >>> dmm_voltage_measurement = dmm.DcRmsVoltageMeasurement()
-  >>> drvg.initialize(analog_output_channel_expression="Sim_PC_basedDAQ/ao0")
+  >>> dmm_voltage_measurement.initialize("Sim_DMM", 50)

 - Configure and Generate/Configure and Measure:

-   Configures, Initiates and Measure/Generate for an input/output task respectively.
-Also, can return raw data for external custom post analysis and measurements from embedded analysis(selectable/optional)
+   Configures and executes measurement or generation tasks.
+For measurements, this method can return both raw data for custom analysis and processed results from built-in analysis functions (configurable via measurement options).

    This is done by calling the
    configure_and_measure()/configure_and_generate() method on the class instance.

-Example code to configure and generate DC voltage using the class instance:
+Example code to configure and measure DC voltage using the class instance:

 .. code-block:: python

+  >>> measurement = dmm_voltage_measurement.configure_and_measure(
+  >>>   configuration=dmm.DEFAULT_DC_RMS_VOLTAGE_MEASUREMENT_CONFIGURATION
-  >>> drvg.configure_and_generate(daq.DEFAULT_DC_VOLTAGE_GENERATION_CONFIGURATION)
+  >>> )
-  ... # Default generation voltage is 1.2V, Defaut Range is [-10.0, 10.0]
+  ... # Default measurement voltage configuration can be found in the documentation or in the source code as a class variable.

 - Close:

-   Closes the DAQmx tasks and clears resources.
+   Closes the measurement or generation session and releases hardware resources.

    This is done by calling the close() method on the class instance.

-Example code to close the task and clear resources after generation:
+Example code to close the session and clear resources:

 .. code-block:: python

-  >>> drvg.close()
+  >>> dmm_voltage_measurement.close()

 2. Features and Utilities